Unhall0w3d/nocthoughts-dotfiles/README.md

     c.
 Re-open Wezterm, with zsh as the prompt, and it should run through some plugin setup.
 2. nvim/NvChad setup
     a.
 Set up nvchad/nvim by typing 'nvim' and walk through the setup.
-3. Review ~/.conf/hypr/hyprland.conf regarding "xhost +" script that is invoked.
-    a.
-This was used to fix some programs (Gtk primarily).
-If it's too insecure for you, pursue an alternative solution.
-    b.
-Comment out the line, or remove it and the corresponding script file it points to.
-    c.
-Otherwise, leave it alone.
 4. Install "ruby" >= 2.60
     a. gem install colorls
     b. edit ~/.zshrc to add "source $(dirname $(gem which colorls))/tab_complete.sh" if desired.